YingzeH/Multi-feature-SEIR/README.md

 (3) The SEIR_simulation_greedy function applies to the vaccination strategy provided by gurobi solver.

 (4) Section III defines several vaccination strategies.
-Specifically, the "optimal_vaccination" function prioritizes vaccination by solving the optimization problem.
+Specifically, the "optimal_vaccination" function prioritizes vaccination by solving the optimization problem (minimizing the affected susceptible population).

 (5) Section IV defines the output format.